SamCH93/covid19-misinfo/README.md

+# Reproduction attempt from the SwissRN ReproHack (original description further below)

+We attempted to reproduce the analyes of the paper at the [SwissRN ReproHack](https://www.reprohack.org/event/16/), see our [review](https://www.reprohack.org/review/71/) for details.
+We were able to reproduce most analyses, but to get the analysis running we had to install some older versions of Python and PyStan, as it did not work with newer versions (for example, Pystan >= 3.0 is now imported with `import stan` and not with `import pystan`, so all code using the old impot statement does not run anymore).
+While the paper reports the exact Python and PyStan versions used, it does not for the other dependencies.
+In particular, the code does not 100% work with the newest version of Pandas, so we had to modify the code at 2 places to get it running.

+Peter was able to reproduce ca. 95% of the analysis on his local environment in the time that we had, some MCMC sampling did not finish but we suspect that we would hav been successful if we had more time.
+I tried to create a Docker container which recreates the computational environment used in the original analysis.
+Assuming that Docker (with root rights) is installed, the Docker can be run by cloning this repository and running `make` from the root folder of the repository.
+Since we ran out of we time, we were not able to test whether all analyses run successfully withing the Docker, but the first few MCMC chunks did, and so did the tables (after the previously mentioned tweak of the Pandas code).
+A future step could be to indicate exactly which Pandas version was used in the original analysis, so that perhas the original code reproduces the original results.

 # Measuring the impact of COVID-19 vaccine misinformation on vaccination intent in the UK and USA
 *Sahil Loomba, Alexandre de Figueiredo, Simon Piatek, Kristen de Graaf, Heidi Larson*